Small-scale Dynamo in Cool Stars: I. Changes in stratification and near-surface convection for main-sequence spectral types: Results

 The ratio $v_{\mathrm{h,rms}}/v_{\mathrm{z,rms}}$ gives an idea of the 3D velocity structure.
 Close to the $\tau=1$ surface, the ratio increases suddenly.
 This increase corresponds to where convective flows turn over, as the atmosphere becomes convectively stable and the flows above that point are mainly due to convective overshoot.
-The exact pressure scale depth where this turning over takes place depends of the effective temperature: For the F- and G-star, this turnover takes place within half a pressure scale height of the $\tau=1$ surface whereas, for the M-star, it takes place well below the $\tau=1$ surface (around $n_H=3$).
+The exact pressure scale depth where this turning over takes place depends of the effective temperature: for the F- and G-star, this turnover takes place within half a pressure scale height of the $\tau=1$ surface whereas, for the M-star, it takes place well below the $\tau=1$ surface (around $n_H=3$).
 This is also probably why the minima of the ME/KE ratio in Fig. \ref{fig:ener_char} for M-star is significantly below the surface compared to the G and K-star, as density (and, consequently, KE) is lower above the height where most of the overturning takes place.

-The changes in $v_z^2$ as well as the $v_{\mathrm{h,rms}}/v_{\mathrm{z,rms}}$ with depth seem to follow a regular trend, and is consistent with the results obtained previously in whole-convection zone simulations with a small-scale dynamo set up \citep{hotta_ssd}.
+The changes in $v_z^2$ as well as the $v_{\mathrm{h,rms}}/v_{\mathrm{z,rms}}$ with depth seem to follow a regular trend, and is consistent with the results obtained previously in whole-convection zone simulations with a small-scale dynamo setup \citep{hotta_ssd}.